Allergies in Children

 - Allergic reactions are often caused by tree, grass, and weed pollens, latex, molds,

-- Tests used to diagnosed allergies include skin tests, blood
+- Tests used to diagnose allergies include skin tests, blood

 tests, or challenge tests.